Listen To Tom Waits For Writing Inspiration – There’s Amnesia In Her Kiss

 And even though he writes songs, he should inspire writers and authors.
 His words are memorable for one very simple reason.

-Tom Waits never uses a common collocation, and instead, surprises and sometimes shocks with his choice of word combinations.
+He never uses a common collocation.
+Instead, he surprises and sometimes shocks with his choice of word combinations.

-Without going into a long list of memorable quotes, these two are enough to make the point that writers often reach for the common, all too often used and unsurprising collocations, which worse, can be tired cliches.
+Writers often reach for the common, all too often used, and unsurprising collocations, which, worse, can also be tired clichés.

-The art of great writing is to give a reader a little blow to predictability
+The art of great writing is the unpredictability

 The ship was so